How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 • It is low-cost or free (Tesseract is open-source).

-• Works effectively for simple text CAPTCHAs.
+• Works effectively for simple text CAPTCHA.

 Cons: